A Randomized Missing Data Approach to Robust Filtering and Forecasting: Introduction

 We find that our RMD-N and RMD-X augmented UC model that avoids overfitting via ``randomized inattention'' to the available measurements can offer modest improvements over the UCSVO model in terms of out-of-sample forecasting performance, especially at longer 8- and 12- month horizons.
 We conclude that the favorable forecasting results obtained when applying RMD filtering to the UC model underscore the findings in \citet{Stock_Watson_2007} and \citet{Stock_Watson_2016} regarding the need for time-series inflation forecasts to address the presence of potentially complex inflation measurement imperfections.
 We also show improvement in mean squared forecast error (MSFE) over a UC model with t-distributed innovations without stochastic volatility (UC-T), demonstrating that the filtering and forecasting benefits offered by RMD cannot be attained by simply imposing a heavier-tailed measurement distribution.

 We further extend the empirical study of RMD extraction of inflation trends by considering also a more general AR model for the unobserved inflation component which allows for reversion to a long-run mean either estimated from the data or fixed at the target rate of $2\%$ as a way to more directly reflect central bank inflation targeting that has been in place for many years.
-The much superior forecasting performance we document when the mean is fixed to the \textit{a priori} $2\%$ inflation target in place suggests that the RMD framework works best when paired with additional economic theory sources of information about the underlying model.
+The much superior forecasting performance we document when the mean is fixed to the \textit{a priori} $2\%$ inflation target in place suggests that inflation targeting has been effective.
+The application of the RMD framework can be beneficial also after imposing additional economic information about the underlying model.
 Both when applied to the classical UC and better-performing AR models with fixed inflation target mean our RMD approach to robust filtering and forecasting offers attractive empirical performance gains and ease of implementation in comparison to existing alternatives.